How Do I Show Depreciating Assets in My Accounts?

 Are there different types of depreciation?

-There are two ways you can calculate depreciation on your capital assets:
+There are two ways to calculate depreciation on your capital assets:

 • Straight-line depreciation